Unfoobar/oc-files-archiving/README.md

 # ownCloud App: Files Archiving

-This ownCloud App is an project to extend the external storage app by adding GWDG CDSTAR archive storage.
-An extra hook loads the new backend inside the files_external which communicates with CDSTAR API using curl.
+This ownCloud app works like the windows network drive app, it registers a new archive storage "CDSTAR" in the files_external app.
+The hook creates a new backend with the cdstar storage class, that extends the OC\Files\Storage\Common class, like the other external storages do.
+As authentication mechanism I used the wnd auth classes.

 ## Links